contigen/persist/README.md

 ## Gotcha

 The Contact Picker API only works in Chromium Browsers and Safari (requires enabling a feature flag).
+Ability to save contacts directly has been revoked on the Web (Firefox's deprecated Contacts API)

 ## Misc.